March/April 2025

 Chemnitz is European Capital of Culture in 2025.
 Part of its cultural programme is PURPLE PATH, an art and sculpture trail that will showcase works by renowned international, national and Saxon artists.
 The result is an exhibition in public space which includes pieces from Tony Cragg, Richard Long and Sean Scully.

-16 exceptional emerging filmmakers will come to Berlin to take part in this year’s Berlinale Talents.
+16 exceptional emerging filmmakers came to Berlin to take part in this year’s Berlinale Talents in February.
 Berlinale Talents is the talent development programme run by the Berlinale, Berlin’s international film festival, with 200 filmmakers selected from all over the world.
-This year’s theme is Listen Courageously: Cinematic Narratives in Times of Dissonance.
-Find out more about the programme and this year’s Talents here.
+This year’s theme was Listen Courageously: Cinematic Narratives in Times of Dissonance.
+We have conducted interviews with Berlinale Talents from the UK.
+Explore them here.

 FILM: Five Films for Freedom, streaming online 19-30 March